maphew/zadam-trilium-wiki/Packaged-server-installation.md

 * ssh into your server
-* use `wget` (or `curl` or whatever) to download latest [ trilium-linux-x64-server-[VERSION].7z](https://github.com/zadam/trilium/releases/latest) (notice -server suffix) on your server
+* use `wget` (or `curl` or whatever) to download latest [ trilium-linux-x64-server-[VERSION].xz](https://github.com/zadam/trilium/releases/latest) (notice -server suffix) on your server
-* unpack the archive, e.g. using `p7zip -d trilium-linux-x64-server-[VERSION].7z`
+* unpack the archive, e.g. using `tar -xf -d trilium-linux-x64-server-[VERSION].tar.xz`
 * `cd trilium-linux-x64-server`
 * `./trilium.sh`
 * you can open the browser and open http://[your-server-hostname]:8080 and you should see Trilium initialization page